 If you’re moving from a place that doesn’t experience hurricanes or doesn’t frequently flood, we wouldn’t recommend learning on the spot.

-Hurricane Season is from June 1st-November 30th every year.
+Hurricane Season is from June 1st to November 30th every year.
 Local and national weather stations generally start reporting on potential hurricanes early on in the season and give regular updates throughout the year.

 Most of the time, only a few tropical storms grow into something worth seriously keeping your eye on.
 If a tropical storm eventually reaches hurricane status, you should prepare your home or evacuate.